QinbinLi/qinbinli.github.io/_pages/about.md

 I obtained my bachelor's degree from ACM Class, Huazhong University of Science and Technology in 2018, advised by Prof. Hai Jin and Prof. Song Wu.
 I received Google PhD Fellowship 2021.

-My current research interests lie in machine learning, federated learning, privacy, high-performance computing, and systems.
+My current research interests lie in big data, federated learning, privacy, and systems.

 # Recent News
+* Dec 2023: One paper accepted to AAAI 2024.
+* Dec 2023: Invited to serve as a reviewer for ICML 2024.
 * Sep 2023: One paper accepted to CCS 2023.
 * Aug 2023: Invited to serve as a reviewer for ICLR 2024.
 * Jul 2023: One paper accepted to S&P 2024.